bumahkib7/Curriculum-Resources/Environment Installation Guide/README.md

 **NOTE**: This guide primarily is written for those on a Windows Machine.

-This method is compatible with all environments as it does not require any platform-specific package managers.
-You need only visit the official websites for each of the technologies listed and download the version of the tool that is compatible with your system.

-Do note, however, that setting system environment variables differs from machine to machine.
-This guide shows how to set environment variables on a Windows machine.

 The first thing you'll want to do is open your web browser of choice.
 This guide will use *Chrome*.

 **Note**: Many of the tools that you will install have different system installers that are platform dependent.
 It is **very** important that you download the correct installer.
 The following list details how you should choose the installer for a program: